Week 9 in the NFL: Who Answered the Call?

 • If the Browns had had the first overall pick in the 2016 draft, they’d have taken Cal’s Jared Goff.
 That they didn’t opened the door for the blockbuster deal that basically handed Carson Wentz to Philadelphia.
 What Jackson has said about Wentz’s football proficiency in the interview room is accurate.
 He was great there.
 The team just didn’t feel there was enough tape on Wentz (who missed most of his senior year) to project him as a great passer in the NFL.
 And most of the football operation, including Jackson, was overjoyed on the day of the trade, with the haul of draft picks coming back.
 They liked Wentz as a player, and loved him as a person.
 They loved Goff, period.

 • In 2017, the Browns weren’t taking Deshaun Watson or Patrick Mahomes at 12 (they would have in the second round), regardless of who leapfrogged them up the board.
 Mitchell Trubisky, on the other hand, would have been a serious consideration at 12 if he’d slid there.
-And Jackson was involved in all of those decisions.
+And Jackson was involved in all of those decisions—he advocated for seelcting Ohio State safety Malik Hooker at 12.
 Another element was that the Browns had done their homework on the 2018 quarterback class, which they loved, and they felt comfortable that with the extra first-rounder coming back in Houston’s trade-up for Watson, they’d be positioned to get one of them.

 • That may still wind up having been the prudent move—the Browns did end up landing their QB in 2018, and that extra pick gave them Denzel Ward, perhaps the Defensive Rookie of the Year.
 Jackson did really like Mayfield through the process, though on this one GM John Dorsey kept his cards internally very close to the vest, despite having favored the Heisman Trophy winner going all the way back to last fall.